 ADR041: BOSH access with mTLS

-This method is one that is prefered by Cyber, as it give a much stronger authentication to the platform.
+Cyber prefer this method, as it give a much stronger authentication to the platform.
 This is due to authenticating both the individual and the machine that are accessing critical services.

-We will not be using SSH access to the BOSH Director when carrying out daily operator tasks which should reduce false alerting within Cyber.
+We will not be using SSH access to the BOSH Director when carrying out daily operator tasks, which should reduce false alerting within Cyber.